igormironchik/cfgfile/README.md

 # Run tests

-With CMake just run runtests.rb in the build directory.
+With CMake just run runtests.rb or ctest in the build directory.
 This script will be copied there during the build process.

 With QMake use QtCreator IDE to run tests manually.
 You can use runtests.rb too